 skip to main content

-City Offices, Rec Centers, and Libraries will be closed on Tuesday, November 4, 2025, for Election Day.
-The Warren Community Center will be open regular hours.
-Trash pickup will be on time this week
+In observance of Thanksgiving, City Offices, Rec Centers, and Libraries will be closed on Thursday, November 27, and Friday, November 28, 2025.
+The Community Center will be open on Friday, November 28.
+Trash pickup will be one day behind Thursday and Friday.

 |